tommarmstrong/EditorsLab/README.md

 Connecting journalists to resources - people, stories, data - while they type

-An #EditorsLab Project by Passiona Cottee, Taylor Denny & Tommaso Armstrong
+An #EditorsLab Project by Passiona Cottee, Taylor Denny & Tommaso Armstrong Special thanks to the #EditorsLab team and to Ryan Hunt for News Corp API access

 ## The Problem
 Primary problem: Journalists spend a lot of time researching and looking for data, background, experts and sources.